xcart/xc5-manual/en/payments/accepting_payments.md

 ---
 identifier: ref_Jq6Bsdrt
-updated_at: 2014-03-28 00:00
+updated_at: 2016-07-16 00:00
 layout: article_with_sidebar
 lang: en
 title: 'Accepting payments'
+version: X-Cart 5.2.14 and later
 categories:
   - User manual

 ---

 To accept payments from buyers, you need to enable one or more payment methods for your store.
-Payment methods are managed via the **Payment methods** section (**Store setup > Payments**):
+Payment methods are managed via the **Payment methods** section (**Store setup > Payment methods**):

 ![]({{site.baseurl}}/attachments/6389794/7602367.png?effects=drop-shadow)